hachyderm/community/community.hachyderm.io/content/en/docs/monetary-posts/_index.md

 Charity fundraisers are a way for us to support organizations that are doing work that we believe in.
 Charity fundraisers are not typically a way for us to support individuals.

-### Rules around Charity Fundraisers
+### Posting about Charity Fundraisers

-While we are appreciative of the incredible work that large organizations can do for individuals in needs, specialized accounts that are focused on charity fundraisers are not permitted at this time as we do not have the capacity to vet each organization.
+While we are appreciative of the incredible work that large organizations can do for individuals in need, specialized accounts that are focused on charity fundraisers are not permitted at this time as we do not have the capacity to vet each organization.

-All others user posts related to charity fundraisers must include the following:
-- You must include "This post is for `#FediFundraising`" either at the beginning or end of your post.
+All others user posts related to charity fundraisers should include "This post is for `#FediFundraising`" either at the beginning or end of your post.

 ## Affiliate Links